CSharperMantle/CSharperMantle.github.io/_posts/2025-09-12-to-delete-your-account-chat-with-our-bot.md

 I typed in my "Organization ID" from far above.

 ...
-Then, deafening silence.
+Then, silence.

-They could have designed a deletion button straight into the Console.
-After all, nothing can prove the user's identity than a valid login.
+They could have designed a automated deletion button straight into the Console.
+After all, nothing can prove the user's identity more than a valid login.

 I haven't heard from Groq as of this writing.
-I think I'll just have to wait.
+I think I'll just have to wait until a real employee starts working.